PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What's the best lake for trophy largemouth bass in South Carolina?

-Lake Marion consistently produces the most trophy largemouth bass.
+Lake Marion consistently produces the most trophy largemouth bass in South Carolina.
 The vast shallow cover and abundant forage create perfect conditions for growing giants.
-Focus on the upper lake's cypress swamps in spring.
+Focus on the upper lake's cypress swamps in spring for the best chance at a double-digit fish.

 Do I need a boat to bass fish in South Carolina?

 While a boat expands your options, excellent bank fishing exists at state parks.
-Lake Monticello Park, Dreher Island (Murray), and Devils Fork (Jocassee) offer productive shore access.
-I've caught many quality bass from fishing piers and banks.
+Lake Monticello Park, Dreher Island on Lake Murray, and Devils Fork on Lake Jocassee offer productive shore access.
+Many quality bass come from fishing piers and banks.

 What's the South Carolina state record largemouth bass?

 The current state record largemouth bass weighed 16 pounds, 2 ounces, caught from Lake Marion in 1949.
-However, several fish over 15 pounds are caught annually, suggesting a new record lurks in these waters.
+Several fish over 15 pounds are caught annually, suggesting a new record lurks in these waters waiting for the right angler.

 When do bass spawn in South Carolina?

-Spawning begins in late February on the lower state lakes and continues through May in the mountain lakes.
-Peak spawning typically occurs in April when water temperatures stabilize between 62-68°F.
+Spawning begins in late February on lower state lakes and continues through May in mountain lakes.
+Peak spawning typically occurs in April when water temperatures stabilize between 62-68°F. Santee Cooper sees the first spawning activity, while Jocassee and Keowee spawn latest.

 What's the best lure for South Carolina bass?

-If I had to choose one lure, it would be a white/chartreuse spinnerbait.
+If I had to choose one lure, it would be a white and chartreuse spinnerbait.
 This combination produces year-round on every lake in the state.
-It imitates both shad and blueback herring, the primary forage species.
+It effectively imitates both shad and blueback herring, the primary forage species across South Carolina reservoirs.

 Are there smallmouth bass in South Carolina?

-Yes!
-Lake Jocassee offers world-class smallmouth fishing, with the state record (9 pounds, 7 ounces) caught there.
+Yes, Lake Jocassee offers world-class smallmouth fishing, with the state record of 9 pounds, 7 ounces caught there.
 Lakes Keowee and Monticello also have smaller populations of smallmouth.
+Winter provides the best trophy smallmouth opportunities.

 What's the daily bass limit in South Carolina?